About Necrotizing Enterocolitis

 - frequent examinations and X-rays of the abdomen

-Most infants who develop NEC recover fully and do not have further feeding problems.
-In some cases, scarring and narrowing of the bowel may occur and can cause future intestinal obstruction or blockage.
+Most babies who develop NEC recover fully and do not have further feeding problems.
+In some cases, the bowel may be scarred or narrowed, or intestinal blockage may happen.
+If so, more surgery is needed.

 Caring for Your Child